amtessier/amtessier.github.io/_pages/about.md

 As of January 2020, I'm an Associate Editor at <a href="https://languagelsa.org/index.php/language"> Language</a>.
 I have also written an advanced undergraduate textbook about <A href="https://www.macmillanihe.com/page/detail/Phonological-Acquisition/?K=9780230293762">Phonological Acquisition</a> that additionally teaches the basics of OT along the way.
 (P.S.
 If you are going to use my textbook for teaching, feel free to email me so I can tell you the things I've realized that don't work in it, to save you the nuisance of discovering them yourself in class.
 I MUST get an errata page up, I know.)

 At present, I'm not teaching anything until January 2021, and so my office hours are by appointment (email me.)

-The UBC Child Phonology Lab
----
-is a lab of sorts that I run, and whose website will be here very soon thanks to my stupendous summer RA Penny Raymond.
-Come back soon (before Sept 2020) to see pictures of lab members dogs and also probably some actual content.

 What's Here?
 -----